olaroos/deepnetnotes/basics.md

 ## Things I don't know where to put yet:

+- **Time-Series decomposition into Trend and Seasonality https://machinelearningmastery.com/decompose-time-series-data-trend-seasonality/**

 - **What is ensemble learning?
 One paper proposes it reduces variance in the trained model**

 - **https://stats.stackexchange.com/questions/164876/tradeoff-batch-size-vs-number-of-iterations-to-train-a-neural-network**